silvianjoki/pitch/README.md

 For further information or inquiry reach out to silvia.kamau@student.moringaschool.com

 ## License
-Project is licensed under MIT
+Project is licensed under MIT# blog